carsvz/carsvz/ReadMe.md

 # Hey there! 👋

-I'm Haeka, a software development student from Brazil.
+I'm José, a software development student from Brazil.

 🐍 I'm focused on learning **Python Development**, building projects and improving my backend skills.